HomelessDinosaur/cli/README.md

 Documentation for all available commands:

+- nitric export : Output the the OpenAPI specification
 - nitric feedback : Provide feedback on your experience with nitric
 - nitric info : Gather information about Nitric and the environment
 - nitric new [projectName] [templateName] : Create a new project